livelikeachild/parsimony_scorer/README.md

 The test data and function runs all possible rooted trees with 6 leaves on 3 datasets from separate nexus files.

+### DEPENDENCIES:

+- This code uses Biopython and numpy

 ### NOTES:

 - `Parsimony_Tree` expects your newick strings to have spaces after commas.
 You have to manually update what's inside the `.split()` method on **line 32** if you want to remove them